willfindlay/bpfbox-presentation/ccsw/notes.md

 - All of bpfbox's kernelspace components are written in eBPF, and utilize several classes of BPF programs.
-  - Tracepoints provide a stable interface for attaching to various kernelspace mechanisms such as system calls and the scheduler.
+  - The LSM probes provided by KRSI serve as the basis for bpfbox's policy enforcement and audit mechanism,
-  - kprobes and uprobes provide an interface for dynamically attaching onto kernelspace and userspace function calls respectively.
+  - while kprobes and uprobes provide an interface for dynamically attaching onto kernelspace and userspace function calls respectively.
-  - Finally, LSM probes allow BPF programs to be attached to LSM hooks, which can then be used to enforce security policy and generate audit logs.
+  - In total, bpfbox is implemented in under 2000 source lines of kernelspace code

 - Thanks to eBPF, bpfbox's implementation is light-weight, flexible, and production-safe.
 It works out of the box on any vanilla Linux kernel version 5.8 or higher.

 # Slide 9: bpfbox Architecture

+*Possibly come back make this longer*

 (NEXT)